-- Blankets are not allowed in the building. - Laser pointers are not permitted. - Distracting devices/toys are not allowed during instruction. - For safety reasons, students should have only one earbud/earphone in use if using electronic devices in the hallways, between classes, or during lunch. - Speakers or other devices that disrupt the learning environment are not permitted. - Cell Phones/Electronic devices may not be used/displayed during instructional time. - Students may use cell phones before school, between classes and during lunch. - A referral is written for violating cell phone usage procedures. - o 1st offense (warning) - o 2nd offense (1 day of AIA) - o 3rd offense (2 days of AIA & student placed on cell phone ban list) - o 4th offense (3 days of AIA) - o 4th offense & beyond (1 day OSS for every subsequent offense) - If a student is sent out of class to an administrator, they should always report to the main office unless instructed otherwise. - A student refusing to leave class, or who does not report to the main office upon leaving will be subject to additional disciplinary action including the possibility of suspension. - o Students are not permitted to use Cell Phones in the main office.
-Upon arrival to the office, students will place their cell phone in a basket on the counter. - An out of school suspension for cell phone use will occur if students record an altercation or use a cell phone in a negative way/cause a substantial disruption/create a negative image/culture of Heritage.

-- If a student uses his/her chromebook in a way that violates our AUP policy, they will receive a disciplinary referral.
+- Blankets and laser pointers are not allowed in the building. - Distracting devices/toys are not allowed during instruction. - For safety reasons, students should have only one earbud/earphone in use if using electronic devices in the hallways, between classes, or during lunch.

+- Speakers or other devices that disrupt the learning environment are not permitted. - Cell Phones/Electronic devices may not be used/displayed during instructional time. - Students may use cell phones before school, between classes and during lunch. - A referral is written for violating cell phone usage procedures.

+1st offense (warning)

+2nd offense (1 day of AIA)

+3rd offense (2 days of AIA & student placed on ban list)

+4th offense (3 days of AIA)

+5th offense & beyond (1 day OSS for every subsequent offense)

+- If a student is sent out of class to an administrator, they should always report to the main office unless instructed otherwise. - A student refusing to leave class, or who does not report to the main office upon leaving will be subject to additional disciplinary action including the possibility of suspension. - Students are not permitted to use cell phones in the main office.
+Upon arrival to the office, students will place their cell phone in a basket on the counter. - An out of school suspension for cell phone use will occur if students record an altercation or use a cell phone in a negative way/cause a substantial disruption/create a negative image/culture of Heritage. - If a student uses his/her Chromebook in a way that violates our AUP policy, they will receive a disciplinary referral.
 This letter is to inform you that your student has violated the Heritage High School Acceptable Use Policy.
-For severe violations that involve pronographic material for example, a warning will not be issued.
-The tiered discipline system for AUP violations is as follows: - 1st offense (warning) - o 2nd offense (1 day of AIA and restricted access for 2 week) - 3rd offense (2 days of AIA and restricted access for 4 weeks) - 4th offense (3 days of AIA & restricted access for remainder of the school year) - 5th offense and beyond (1 day OSS for every subsequent offense)
+For severe violations that involve pornographic material for example, a warning will not be issued.
+The tiered discipline system for AUP violations is as follows:

+1st offense (warning)

+2nd offense (1 day of AIA and restricted access for 2 week) 3rd offense (2 days of AIA and restricted access for 4 weeks) 4th offense (3 days of AIA & restricted access indefinitely) 5th offense and beyond (1 day OSS for every subsequent offense)